ekincanufuktepe/mukea-tcp/README.md

 # MKEA-TCP

-MKEA-TCP is a mutant kill-based local search augmented evalutionary algorithm test case prioritization technique.
+MKEA-TCP is a mutant kill-based local search augmented evolutionary algorithm test case prioritization technique.

 There are also three more techniques implemented in the code that uses:
 * Total-based approach (TMKPT)